awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 1. The `SQLSERVER_BACKUP_RESTORE` option added to an option group on your DB instance\.

    To enable native backup and restore on your DB instance, you add the `SQLSERVER_BACKUP_RESTORE` option to an option group on your DB instance\.
-For more information and instructions, see [Support for Native Backup and Restore in Microsoft SQL Server](Appendix.SQLServer.Options.BackupRestore.md)\.
+For more information and instructions, see [Support for Native Backup and Restore in SQL Server](Appendix.SQLServer.Options.BackupRestore.md)\.

 ### Manually Creating an IAM Role for Native Backup and Restore<a name="SQLServer.Procedural.Importing.Native.Enabling.IAM"></a>